ELC/elc.github.io-content/blog/haskell-pattern-python.md

 ## Extended Tuple Unpacking

-These are common uses of the tuple unpacking but a more powerful feature is built on top of it: The extended version, which uses the [Unpacking Argument Lists (splat)](https://docs.python.org/3/tutorial/controlflow.html#unpacking-argument-lists)
+These are common uses of the tuple unpacking but a more powerful feature is built on top of it: The extended version, which uses the [Unpacking Argument Lists (splat)](https://docs.python.org/3/tutorial/controlflow.html#unpacking-argument-lists){: target="_blank"}

 Lets see some examples: